-Environmental Effects Assessment and 5.0 Mitigation
+5.0 Environmental Effects Assessment and Mitigation

 An analysis of the potential effects for each of the interactions identified in Table 4-1 is undertaken in the following sections.
-For each of these interactions the potential impact and boundaries are identified, the effect prior to mitigation is evaluated, mitigation is proposed, and significance of residual effects were predicted.
-The decision process is summarized in Figure 5-1.
-The predicted residual effect assumes that each of the recommended mitigation measures has been implemented.
+For each of these interactions the potential impact and boundaries are identified, the effect prior to mitigation is evaluated, mitigation is proposed, and significance of residual effects are predicted.
+The process is depicted in Figure 5-1.
+The predicted residual effect assumes that each of the recommended mitigation measures will be implemented.